Celebrating the Cook Islands for over 10 years on RADIO 4EB 98.1fm Saturday 3 – 7am

 We would like to acknowledge and pay our respects to the Traditional Custodians of this land.
 We would also like to pay our respect to Elders past, present and emerging and extend that respect to all Aboriginal and Torres Strait Islander peoples.

-KIA ORANA!
-That's G'day in the Cook Islands language.
+KIA ORANA is the general greeting in the Cook Islands Maori language.

 Above is our national flag, the stars represent the 15 heavenly islands God created and make up our small but vibrant country in the middle of the Pacific Ocean.

 Thank you to Radio 4eb, a lifeline that reaches out from beautiful Brisbane, Queensland to the rest of our families throughout Australia over to New Zealand Aotearoa and back to the homeland for over 10 great years.